Chances are if you’ve read reviews you may have spotted some that look like this:

 Review fakery is becoming more sophisticated and it’s increasingly difficult to tell which reviews are real and which are fake.
 Modern fake review techniques range from hiring fake review brokers to using AI to write reviews.
 Even marketing and PR agencies will write fake reviews on behalf of grim-faced clients.

-Nowadays any unscrupulous company can easily and cheaply exaggerate their popularity and trustworthiness with hundreds of fake reviews, and many do.
+Nowadays any unscrupulous company can easily and cheaply exaggerate their popularity and trustworthiness with hundreds of fake reviews, and unfortunately many do.

 Upcoming legislation countries